Crimea’s status non-negotiable despite international proposals

 Ukraine’s Ministry of Foreign Affairs stated on September 19, 2024, that compromises on Crimea’s territorial status are unacceptable.
 This statement came after Radosław Sikorski, the Polish Foreign Minister, proposed a referendum on the Crimean Peninsula under certain conditions.

-The foreign ministry emphasized that Ukraine’s territorial integrity “has never been and cannot be a subject for discussion or compromise,” adding that this position is upheld by the Ukrainian Armed Forces, partners, and international law.
+The foreign ministry emphasised that Ukraine’s territorial integrity “has never been and cannot be a subject for discussion or compromise,” adding that this position is upheld by the Ukrainian Armed Forces, partners, and international law.

 "Crimea is the centre of gravity of Europe's security architecture.
 Its full recovery is possible only after complete liberation of the entire territory of Ukraine, including the Ukrainian peninsula," the statement said.